Log in

 Student Housing in Toronto

-Booking student housing in Toronto with uhomes.com is so easy.
-We offer studio flats, shared accommodation, single rooms, 1-bedroom apartments, multi-bedroom (2B-5B) apartments, and houses for rent in Toronto.
-500+ verified properties are for your choice.
-The cheap and comfortable student apartments in Toronto are within a 20-minute commute distance of major universities and have easy access to transit stations.
-Provided amenities include WiFi, study and recreation areas, gyms, bike storage, 24/7 security, etc. The All-in-One rent covers all utility bills, you don't have to pay any additional hidden costs.
-Photos and videos are on the webpage to help you understand all the details about your student accommodation in Toronto.
+Finding student housing in Toronto at uhomes.com is easy; 360+ verified properties are at your fingertips.
+We offer a wide selection of studio flats, shared accommodation, single rooms, 1-bedroom apartments, multi-bedroom (2B-5B) apartments, and houses for rent across the neighbourhoods popular with students (like Downtown Toronto).
+The cheap and comfortable student apartments in Toronto are within a 20-minute commute of major universities, have easy access to transit stations, and rent from CA$800/month without hidden costs.
+Provided amenities include WiFi, study spaces, gyms, bike storage, car parking, and 24/7 security.
+Choose all-inclusive options that include rent and cover all utility bills, freeing you from bill management.
+Photos, videos, and student reviews are on the details page to help you understand your future student accommodation in Toronto.

 SPECIAL OFFER: Group Reservation, Cashback, Vouchers, and Seasonal Special Discounts!